raymond-tran-95/underwood-rd-strata.info/README.md

 | ---- | -------------- | ------------- |
 | Amount | $9,063.46 | $36,441.55 |

+* This data is pulled from the interim Sarraf Strata report on the 1st May 2023.

 ## Where do we need to be?